markandgo/LOVEly-tiles/readme.txt

-Tools for loading and rendering tile maps
+Tools for loading and rendering tile maps.
+See the demo branch for example.

 atlas.lua
 	Creates an atlas of quads for an image.
 Useful for animation or tile rendering